wp-plugins/popupally/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.2.2 =
+* Fix responsive style for embedded sign-up forms.
+No action is required after update.
+Please re-save 'Style Settings' if 'Do NOT use inline Javascript/CSS' is checked under advanced settings.

 = 1.2.0 =
 * Added display options and style templates.
 The changes do not affect existing set up.